Green lid bins - food and garden waste

 Collection trucks are fitted with cameras.
 Bins with incorrect items will be tagged and left behind (and will only be collected once the contamination has been removed.)

-Council’s bin inspector also checks bins and provides feedback to residents.
+Council’s bin inspector also checks bins and provides feedback to residents about what can and can't go in each bin.

 rubbish-truck-camera.png